Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Related Work

-\item KNN CAD \cite{Burnaev2016} - a method for univariate time series data based on nearest neighbors classification.
+\item KNN CAD \citep{Burnaev2016} - a method of anomaly detection in univariate time series data based on nearest neighbors classification.
 KNN CAD method first transforms time series values into its Caterpillar matrix.
-Such a matrix is created for both the most recent input value (which is classified as an anomaly or not) and for a sequence of past values, which are used as reference data.
-Next, the Non-Conformity Measure (NCM) is calculated for both the classified value and the reference values using the created Caterpillar matrix.
+Such a matrix is created both for the most recent input value (which is classified as an anomaly or not) and for a sequence of past values, which are used as reference data.
+Next, the Non-Conformity Measure (NCM) is calculated both for the classified value and for the reference values using the created Caterpillar matrix.
 Eventually, the anomaly score of the classified input value is obtained by comparing its NCM with NCMs of the reference values.

-\item Relative Entropy \cite{Wang2011} - a method, which uses a relative entropy metric (Kullback-Leibler divergence) of two data distributions to decide if a series of input values can be classified as anomalies.
+\item Relative Entropy \citep{Wang2011} - a method, which uses a relative entropy metric (Kullback-Leibler divergence) of two data distributions to decide if a series of input values can be classified as anomalies.

-\item ContextOSE \cite{Contextual} - an algorithm that creates a set of contexts of time series according to the characteristics of its values.
-A subsequence of most recent input values is classified as anomalous if its context differs significantly from the contexts of past subsequences of values, which are stored in the operating memory of ContextOSE.
+\item ContextOSE \citep{Contextual} - an algorithm that creates a set of contexts of time series according to the characteristics of its values.
+A subsequence of most recent input values is classified as anomalous if its context differs significantly from the contexts of past subsequences of values.

 \end{itemize}